Mayo River State Park Family Fishing Day

 Come see what is swimming around in the creeks at Mayo River State Park.
 A park ranger will lead you to Falls Creek Falls and we will see what we can catch!
 Wear clothing and shoes for getting in the creek and getting wet!
 We will start at the Deshazo Mill Road Access Parking Lot (Latitude 36.5411, Longitute -79.9830) at 1pm.
 If you need directions to the parking lot, please call the park office at (336) 427-2530.
 Bring your own drinking water and insect repellent.

 The Fish are waiting, will you walk away with a great fish story?
 Come out and go fishing with a Park Ranger at Mayo River State Park.
 The program starts with a meet up at 1:30pm at the picnic area parking lot.
 Bring your own tackle, bait, and insect repellent.
 There are some fishing pole and tackle available to be used on loan.
 All participants 16 years old and older must have a North Carolina Fishing Licence.

 Have you ever looked up into the night sky and wandered what you are looking at?
 Come out and explore the constellations, stars, and planets at Mayo River State Park!
 Volunteers from the Greensboro Astronomy Club will be on hand with telescopes to assist you in your journey through the wonders of the heavens.
 We will meet in the field near the picnic shelter.
-Please use a red filter on any flashlights you bring and don't forget your bug spray.
-Start time is 9pm.
+Please us e a red filter on any flashlights you bring.
+Start time is 9:30pm.

 Mayo River State Park